 The Counseling Center is open and serving students for Fall 2020.
 In accordance with current professional recommendations for mental health services, we are providing all services via telemental health for the Fall 2020 semester.
 Although a team of counselors is on-campus, no in-person services will be provided except for emergencies requiring safety assessments.
-Additionally, the Counseling Center continues to offer all three of its professional mental health training programs: the Undergraduate Field Experience program, the Graduate Practicum Training Program, and the nationally accredited Doctoral Internship in Health Service Psychology.
-Please call either the Statesboro or Armstrong Counseling Center.

 GREAT NEWS!
 Telemental health means that students have a wider range of counselors, groups, and workshops to choose from than they would typically (since campus of attendance is irrelevant to telemental health services.)
-Services provided through telemental health by the Counseling Center include intakes, individual/couples/group therapy, same-day solution sessions, after-hour crisis response, and drop-in workshops.
+Services provided through telemental health by the Counseling Center include intakes, individual and relational therapy, same-day solution sessions, after-hour crisis response, and drop-in workshops.
 Outreach presentations may be offered in-person or virtually based on the number of participants, venue size, and the topic.
 We have several on-demand outreach and workshops presentations that can be viewed without even leaving your residence; visit our On-Demand Outreach and Workshops page.

 **Recognizing that some students may need assistance in securing a confidential space or technology (computer, internet) to participate in telemental health counseling, we can provide space within the Counseling Center for you to engage in telemental health services.
 Contact your campus’ Counseling Center to reserve a space for your telemental health session (also consider reserving your own space in a private area on campus such as learning commons, library, etc.).
 These rooms and all equipment will be sanitized after each use.